zydou/arti/doc/dev/notes/rpc-meta-draft.md

 ## Request and response types

-There are different kinds of requests, each identified by a unique method name, and each with an associated set of named parameters.
+There are different kinds of requests, each identified by a unique method name.

+Each method is associated with a set of named parameters.
-Some requests can be sent to many kinds of object;
+Some requests can be sent to many kinds of Object;
-some are only suitable for one kind of object.
+some are only suitable for one kind of Object.

-When we define a request,
+When we define a method,
-we must also define the types of responses that will be sent in reply to it.
-Every response has a given set of named parameters.
+we state its name,
+and the names and types of the parameters `params`. and the expected contents of the successful `result`.

 Unrecognized parameters must be ignored.